What Happens If You Crash a Rental Car?

 Inform the Local Police: Right after the accident, call the local police and report the accident.
 This is a mandatory step that will help in legal procedures, insurance claims, and others.

-Contact the Car Rental Company: Call the car rental company in Chicago or other places and explain the situation.
+Contact the Car Rental Company: Call the car rental company in Chicago or other states (where the accident happened) and explain the situation.
 Some service providers offer additional services such as replacement of the vehicle, towing, etc.

 Notify the Insurance Company: Reporting the insurance company about the accident or crash is necessary.
 The insurance company executive will guide and help with claim settlements.

-When it comes to what happens if you wreck a rental car without your mistake, you will need to handle this situation with smartness and care.
+When you wreck a rental car without your mistake, you will need to handle this situation with smartness and care.

 Make sure everyone is safe.